Guide context

 The mistake may be maths handling, balancing, units or choosing the wrong reacting ratio, not the core concept itself.

-Questions follow AQA, Edexcel, OCR, WJEC, Eduqas, CCEA, Cambridge International (CIE), SQA, IB, AP spec wording — not generic AI answers.
-Start free, or try one question first.
+Questions follow AQA, Edexcel, OCR, WJEC, Eduqas, CCEA, Cambridge International (CIE), Pearson Edexcel International, OxfordAQA International, SQA, IB, AP spec wording — not generic AI answers.
+Start light, then save progress when you want the full loop.